lskl/FIT_python_data/README.md

-# prog2_FIT_WS21
+# Programming in python at FIT
-Python for Data Analysis - FIT Winter Semester 2021
+Python for Data Analysis - FIT: last update in Winter Semester 2022/2023

 ## installation of dependencies